mstykow/cloud-app-factory/README.md

 # cloud-app-factory

-_Cloud App Factory_ is a toy example of how to integrate infrastructure as code into a web app.
+_Cloud App Factory_ is a proof of concept of how to integrate infrastructure as code into a web app.

 ## Use Case